Where To Stay in London For A Weekend of Sightseeing – Area Guide

 Personally I stayed in Paddington on my first 4-5 trips to London and it’s really something I can recommend if you are traveling to London to see the sights, shop and get the classic ‘London Experience’.

 Paddington and Bayswater are located just north of the amazing Hyde Park, there are several tube stations and also great bus routes to the rest of London.
+Paddington and Bayswater are indeed good areas in London for any traveller.

 Paddington & Bayswater is very close to Hyde Park.